atablash/smesh-accessors-old/README.md

 Flags are defined using `enum class` with overloaded operator `|` and `&`.
 Conversion to *bool* requires implicit cast.

+## Special properties

+Some properties have special meaning, e.g.:

+* For vertices
+	* `normal` - 3D vector representing vertex normal

+Although these properties have special meaning, most functions can be configured to use different property names, or even external arrays (see e.g. `test/compute-normals.cpp`, look for *external* keyword).

 ## Edge links

 Each polygon contains its edges (or, *half-edges*), and each *polygon-edge* can be linked to adjacent polygon's edge.